 Club membership numbers were not a priority for Wayne Huizenga as the Floridian was his private playground and he and his wife were the only two members in the monthly medal.
-However, we suspect under Jim Crane’s stewardship, getting a game here will become a little easier and we feel sure there will be rather more than two Floridian members in the future.
+However, under Jim Crane’s stewardship, Tom Fazio was drafted in to facelift the course in 2011.
+We suspect getting a game here will become a little easier and we feel sure there will be rather more than two Floridian members in the future.

 Floridian National is another high-end club in Southeast Florida that has an impressive list of professional golfers who hold memberships.
 When you can essentially sail your yacht to the back of the clubhouse, you quickly understand why there are so many Rolls Royce’s at the front of the clubhouse.

 The course was originally laid out by Gary Player, but in recent years Tom Fazio has remodeled the entire layout and added his signature architecture.